lenis2000/homepage/vipss2024/course_pages/quastel.md

 # The KPZ fixed point

-This course will be an introduction to KPZ universal distributions through a special integrable discretization, the polynuclear growth model.
+**Abstract**: This course will be an introduction to KPZ universal distributions through a special integrable discretization, the polynuclear growth model.

 ---